Professor-Paradox/Linux/Windows Installation Guide.md

     - Background and Common Transparency -> Opaque
     - Font -> Comic Sans,Regular,8
     - Keyboard Shortcut -> Windows + Insert
+    - Maximum fragments 5000
-    - Font -> Comic Sans,Regular,8
+    - Preview Text Font -> Comic Sans,Regular,8
+    - Item height 80
 7. **Daum Potplayer**
     - Download the latest version and install
-8. **Dolby Home Theater**
+8. **Dolby atmos**
-    - To install Dolby Home Theater Reboot to Safe Mode with Driver Signature Disabled
+    - To install Dolby atmos Reboot to Safe Mode with Driver Signature Disabled
-    - Then install Dolby PCEE Drivers and Select Home Theater Debug Version
+    - go to device manager and select your audio device, then update the driver with hdconfig.inf file
-    - After that reboot and install Dolby Home Theater File.
+    - reboot and double click the appx package
+    - done
-9. **Eclipse**
+9. **Spring Tool Suite**
-    - Download the latest Eclipse Inst JRE, this can be used to install all Eclipse Products.
-    - We need internet connection to install the Environment we need.
-    - Install Java EE, it contains standard and Enterprise tools.
+    - download the latest version
+    - have java instlled and ready to use, extract the jar file and paste the contents in C: make a shortcut to access
+    - Settings to change
+    -

 10. **ElectroMail**
     - Download the latest Version and Install
 11. **Everything**